GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

   :start-after: <!-- SPHINX_FIELD_CASE_Co2_EVENTS -->
   :end-before: <!-- SPHINX_FIELD_CASE_Co2_EVENTS_END -->

-An other periodic event is also defined under the name `restarts`.
-It consists of saved checkpoints every 116 days, whose physical output folder name will be defined under the **Output** tag.
+An other periodic event is also defined under the name ``restarts``.
+It consists of saved checkpoints every 116 days, whose physical output folder name are defined under the **Output** tag.

 .. _NumericalMethods_tag_co2_field_case:

 Defining Numerical Methods
 ----------------------------------

 The ``TwoPointFluxApproximation`` is chosen as our fluid equation discretization.
-The node should specify
+The node should specify:

-        -the primary field to solve for as ``fieldName``.
+- the primary field to solve for as ``fieldName``.
 For a flow problem, this field is the pressure.
 - the ``boundaryFieldName`` is used to specify boundary object for imposing boundary conditions.
-        -the ``coefficientName`` is used during TPFA transmissibilities construction.
+- the ``coefficientName`` is used during TPFA transmissibilities construction.

 Here we specified ``targetRegions`` as we only solve flow for reservoir.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml
   :language: xml